Pandemic. War in Ukraine. High inflation. Yikes.

 However you invest, there often is a lower-cost way to do it.
 Index funds are a great choice for those seeking low-cost investments.

 8. Take advantage of pandemic savings

-When you review your budget, look for pandemic savings you may have captured from spending less on going out, eating in restaurants, commuting to work or dressing for working in an office.
+When you review your budget, look for pandemic savings you may have captured from spending less on going out, eating in restaurants, commuting to work or dressing for work in an office.